rackerlabs/docs-cloud-queues/rst/dev-guide/api-operations/methods/get-show-queue-metadata-v1-project-id-queues-queue-name-metadata.rst

 |429                       |Too many requests        |Too many requests.       |
 +--------------------------+-------------------------+-------------------------+

 Request
-""""""""""""""""
+"""""""

-This table shows the URI parameters for the request:
+The following table shows the URI parameters for the request:

 +-------------+-------+------------------------------------------------------------+
 |Name         |Type   |Description                                                 |